sofianinho/training/iot/README.md

 - Subscribe to the topic you created before.
 Have you received that message ? why ?
 - Let's publish another random value.
 What happened at the susbscriber side.
 - Let's stop the broker.
 What happened to previous connections ? what if a new connection is attempted.
+- Restart the broker with the `-v` switch in your command line.
+Replay the scenario of before and see the logs.
+- What happens after one minute in the logs of the broker ? can you explain using the MQTT protocol ? how do I set a personalized value for this paramet ? (say 2 minutes).
+What are the consequences of this behavious on battery constrained devices ?

 ### Observe the packets

 `Action`

-Let's redo the previous actions with the mosquitto programs and observe what happened with wireshark (also tshark or tcpdump to save power in you raspberrypi)
+Let's redo the previous actions with the mosquitto programs and observe what happened with wireshark (also tshark or tcpdump to save cpu power in you raspberrypi)

+- Find the different section of the packets we discussed in the course: type, DUP flag, QoS level, content
+- Set the QoS levels differently in the publisher and watch the difference in the packets

 ### Setup of basic auth and more

+`Action`
+- Create two users with creadentials in a file named `users.txt`.
+Use this file in you configuration.
+- Try to connect like you did previously.
+Does it work ? what is the purpose of the parameter `allow_anonymous` in the file and what is the default value of that.
+- Use the `mosquitto_passwd` tool to hash your users.txt file and use it again.
+Any difference ?
+- How do I see the logs of my program ? where is the default location ?
+- All my logs start with this `1582912839:` what does it mean ? how do I change it to something human-readable ?

+### [OPTIONAL] Setting up a secure communication for our setup using certificates

-### Installing a mobile application for MQTT
+### [OPTIONAL] Installing a mobile application for MQTT

 ## Writing our client program